Wauchope History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Waugh, Wauchope, Waughe, Walge, Wach, Walcht and others.

-Another 51 words (4 lines of text) are included under the topic Early Wauchope Notables in all our PDF Extended History products and printed products wherever possible.
+Another 144 words (10 lines of text) are included under the topic Early Wauchope Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Wauchope family moved to Ireland, but this topic is not covered in this excerpt.

 Some of the first settlers of this family name were:

 Wauchope Settlers in United States in the 19th Century

 - John Wauchope, who settled in Philadelphia in 1825

 followed the First Fleets